 - SAMHSA: Coping with Stress during Infectious Disease Outbreaks

 - Supporting Adults with Autism Through Uncertain Times: Companion Guide (via AFIRM)

-- NEW In a "One Question, One Minute" mini video, Duke Global Health Institute's Lauren Franz says people with autism have lost resources during the pandemic, especially in low-income communities
+- In a "One Question, One Minute" mini video, Duke Global Health Institute's Lauren Franz says people with autism have lost resources during the pandemic, especially in low-income communities

 - Coronavirus Information Series: “ASD Diagnosis during COVID-19 & Telehealth” with Geri Dawson

 - National Council on Severe Autism Resources for Families